UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_slides.md

 # Why?

 Why is this important?
 As far as your computer is concerned, it's not.
 Indenting your Java code won't alter it's behaviour, neither will adding spaces in between the plus operator, so why?
-Because you will read your code more often and more times than write it, and so we these style guides to make it easier for humans (including your future self) to read.
+Because you will read your code more often and more times than write it, and so we follow these style guides to make it easier for humans (including your future self) to read.

 -----------------------------------------------------------------------------

 # Homework

 You're learning a lot and it's hard to remember everything, we understand.
-But we also understand that it takes a lot of practice to learn and remember everything you need in order to become and effective programmer, so this week we're going to assing more homework as a way to give you more chance to practice what you're learning.
+But we also understand that it takes a lot of practice to learn and remember everything you need in order to become an effective programmer, so this week we're going to assing more homework as a way to give you more chance to practice what you're learning.

 -----------------------------------------------------------------------------